CRAlpha/react-native-wkwebview/README.md

 Try replacing your existing `WebView` with `WKWebView` and it should work in most cases.

-For React Native >= 0.57, use version 2.x; for React Native < 0.40, use version 0.x.
+For React Native >= 0.57, use version 2.x; for React Native < 0.57, use version 1.x; for React Native < 0.40, use version 0.x.

 ### Compatibility with UIWebView